Posted on January 17, 2022

 The National Confidential Enquiry into Patient Outcome and Death report argued that NEWS has increasingly become part of the lexicon for communication about physiology between all health care providers, enhancing and focusing the handover of technical information about patients, especially those at risk of deterioration.

 In 2020, the AHSN and NIHR ARC West examined the impact of COVID-19 on NEWS2 across four acute hospital trusts in the West of England region.
-The study concluded using NEWS2 can help identify those COVID-19 patients who are sickest and at risk of dying, a study published in Emergency Medicine Journal has shown.
+It found using NEWS2 can help identify those COVID-19 patients who are sickest and at risk of dying.
+The study was published in Emergency Medicine Journal.

 While this West of England AHSN programme has now ended, the ongoing impact of our adoption of NEWS, and related collaboratives, continues to be felt today in the work of the AHSN and our Patient Safety Collaborative, particularly around managing patient deterioration.

-Our West of England Learning Disabilities Collaborative continues to advocate use of NEWS2 and soft-signs tools to support early identification of physical deterioration in patients who may be less able to communicate feeling unwell.
+Our Learning Disabilities Collaborative continues to advocate use of NEWS2 and soft-signs tools to support early identification of physical deterioration in patients who may be less able to communicate feeling unwell.

 Our programme to support the use of ReSPECT (Recommended Summary Plan for Emergency Care and Treatment), also evolved from insights gained through the ED Collaborative and NEWS project around inappropriate end of life ED attendance and conveyance, alongside our wider work around Structured Mortality Reviews.